Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 echo = `date` job $JOB_NAME done
 ```
 `-gt` is the fraction of sequences with a gap allowed, the default is 1.

+To run trimAL on all files run this command:
+`for file in *.mafft; do qsub -o trimal-$file.log trimal.job $file; done`

 ### 4. Species tree reconstruction